jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 test_person_factory_w_default_keyword_arguments
 *************************************************************************************

-I want to see what would happen if I try to make a person without giving a value for the ``last_name``
+I want to see what would happen if I try to make a person without giving a value for the ``last_name`` variable

 red: make it fail
 #################################################################################